charamzic/charamzic/Readme.md

 ☁️ Uploaded [Blazor WASM app](https://github.com/charamzic/AppDemo).
 Going to push some features and changes soon.
 🤑 In the beginning of React, Redux, C# real world app [Udemy course](https://github.com/charamzic/ReStore).
 🐍 Did [Java snake](https://github.com/charamzic/Snake) following youtube tutorial.
 🐳 And created [simple web app](https://github.com/charamzic/dominick-maple-ec) to try Docker for a very first time.
+💬 Last but not least, played with [Bootstrap](https://charamzic.github.io/) a little on my profile page.
+To be continued.

 ---